soul-traveller/rectarg/README.md

 .CxF file downloaded from the Silverfast website, and the ArgyllCMS command cxf2ti3 Rnnnnnn.cxf Rnnnnnn

+If output comes as gray patches only, it is likely the cie file does not use lab color space, which is defualt.
+Change to xyz with "--intent xyz".

 See information on ArgyleCMS https://argyllcms.com/doc/Scenarios.html#PS2 for various Types of test charts and if cie and cht files exist from them.
 If some suppliers deliver propietary files and cie-type data reference file